Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/lightprobes/reflection_cubemaps.rst

 The lighting values from a Reflection Cubemap will fade outwards until the volume bounds are reached.
 They will fade into the world's lighting or another Reflection Cubemap's lighting.
-If multiple Reflection Cubemap overlaps, smaller (in volume) ones will always have more priority.
+If multiple Reflection Cubemaps overlap, smaller (in volume) ones will always have more priority.
 If an object is not inside any Reflection Cubemap influence, or if the indirect lighting has not been baked, the world's cubemap will be used to shade it.